SK9712/SAML2-Authentication-Service/README.md

-This is a SAML based Authentication client for applications that are using keycloak as their identity provider
+This is a SAML based Authentication client service for applications that are using keycloak as their identity provider